JMSN: 2016–present

-On March 1, 2016, Christian released a soulful and jazzy single, "Cruel Intentions".
+On March 1, 2016, Berishaj released a soulful and jazzy single, "Cruel Intentions".
 The release of this song was followed by the singles: "Most of All", "Hypnotized," and a Snoh Aalegra remix of "Cruel Intentions".
 The first three songs were included on JMSN's third album, It Is. which was released on May 6, 2016.

-In August 2016, Christian revealed that he is the elusive artist Pearl, shortly after dropping Pearl's new album, Closer.
+In August 2016, Berishaj revealed that he is the elusive artist Pearl, shortly after dropping Pearl's new album, Closer.
 In a handwritten letter posted to his social media, he wrote, "I started Pearl to have another creative outlet besides JMSN.
 White Room Records is about freedom.
 Be what you want to be."

 On April 28, 2017, JMSN released the album Whatever Makes U Happy on White Room Records.

 On September 21, 2018, JMSN released the album Velvet on White Room Records.

-On September 3, 2021, JMSN released the album "Heals me" on White Room Records.
+On September 3, 2021, JMSN released the album Heals Me on White Room Records.